decay88/BlackNET/README.md

 # BlackNET
-A Free PHP Interface with VB.NET based Stub and Builder
+A Free PHP Interface Botnet with VB.NET based Stub and Builder

 #### Coming Soon